This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 2. PROGEAR 555LXT Magnetic Tension Recumbent Bike

 The PROGEAR 555LXT has a widescreen computer display that shows distance, time, speed, odometer, calories burned, and RPM.
 It offers 14 levels of magnetic tension resistance that will allow you to vary the intensity of your workouts.

 The seat and backrest are cushioned, providing utmost support and comfort.
 Users 5” to 6’3” tall can use this indoor recumbent bike.
 You just need to adjust the slider seat.
 Other notable features include a water bottle holder, smartphone/tablet holder, and transportation wheels.

 - 14 levels of resistance

 - Adjustable seat

 3. Marcy ME-709 Recumbent Exercise Bike

 If you’re searching for the best recumbent bike, consider the Marcy ME-709.
 One of the bestselling products in its category, this recumbent stationary bike offers quality and performance at a surprisingly affordable price.
-The easy to read computer screen shows distance, time, speed, and calories burned.
+The easy-to-read computer screen shows distance, time, speed, and calories burned.

 This stationary bike offers 8 resistance levels to simulate riding on different terrains.
 Customize workouts according to your fitness level.
-The comfortable seat padded with high-density foam and the foam-covered handles provide extra support, so you can maintain proper form when exercising.
+The comfortable seat is padded with high-density foam and the foam-covered handles provide extra support, so you can maintain proper form when exercising.
 Meanwhile, the weighted pedals with foot straps help keep your feet in the proper position.
-Despite its compact size, this recumbent stationary bike is sturdy enough to carry weight up to 300 pounds.
+Despite its compact size, this recumbent stationary bike is sturdy enough to carry a weight of up to 300 pounds.